According Eurostat, 13% of households in Europe have three or more children

-- Reduce VAT for diapers and basic goods for babies.
-Now, they are taxed in most European coutries by the highest rates, like luxury goods.
+- Reduce VAT for diapers and basic goods for children.
+Now, they are taxed in most European countries by the highest rates, like luxury goods.

 - To allow large families with 7 and more children to drive the family van without professional driver driving license as it happens now.

 - End discrimination by reason of number of children in basic consumptions tariff: water, electricity, gas, etc…